Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hàn Quốc nói Triều Tiên liên tiếp tập trận bắn đạn thật ven biển phía tây- Ảnh 1.

-South Koreans at a subway station in Seoul watch news of North Korea's artillery fire on January 6.
+South Korean people at a subway station in Seoul watch news about North Korea's artillery fire on January 6.

 Yonhap news agency quoted a South Korean military source as saying that on January 7, North Korea continued to conduct live-fire drills in the western coastal area.